Importing freedom

 An elementary tactic of those in power is to sow dissent, so that those they rule become fearful of each other rather than angry at the rulers.
 The idea that millions of Mexicans threaten our freedom more than a few hundred congressmen is laughable.
 Mexican immigrants are willing to uproot their entire lives and leave their country behind just for the chance to breathe free!
 The idea that immigrants don’t appreciate freedom, but the average complacent, state–indoctrinated native does is patently false.
 Immigrants weren’t in charge when we lost our freedoms.
 White guys were.
 Millions of ‘illegal immigrants’ threaten you somehow?
 Compared to your neighbour who votes Democrat or Republican and demands his Social Security?
 Puh–lease!

 Who is more dedicated to freedom, a Republican who supports the President no matter what, or a man who risks death rowing a tiny boat over from Cuba?
 Who yearns more for freedom, your Congressman, or a Chinese woman who hides in the hold of a ship for weeks, is willing to live illegally and run the risk of get shipped back to her Communist masters if caught?
 Who understands the dangers of totalitarianism more, the average citizen indoctrinated in state schools with blind patriotism, or those who sacrifice everything to flee the state oppression of their homelands?
-America wasfounded by people fleeing oppression!
+America was founded by people fleeing oppression!

 Many, including Cox, would likely call any libertarian who subscribes to such a (gasp) dogmatic view of libertarian law a fool.
 Similarly, we purists have a poor grasp on reality.
 Supposedly, adherence to the very theories that make libertarians different from the political mainstream also makes libertarians a “parody of themselves” and thereby the laughing stock of the mainstream.
 Maybe all that is true.
 But not for nothing, if we advocates of market anarchism are thought of as out–of–touch by beer–gut intelligentsia who obtain their political information from Faux News, that’s okay.
 And if open immigration does turn out to bankrupt the state, is that the end of the world?
 Can we expect radical reform in the absence of crisis?
 State bankruptcy ended Communism after all.

-If libertarians are going to continue to be what we already are, a tiny minority, almost totally excluded from the political mainstream, then let’s at least do it while staying true to the concept upon which libertarianism is actually supposed to be based: The non-aggression axiom – particularly as interpreted using the argument from morality.
+If libertarians are going to continue to be what we already are, a tiny minority, almost totally excluded from the political mainstream, then let’s at least do it while staying true to the concept upon which libertarianism is actually supposed to be based: The non–aggression principle – particularly as interpreted using the argument from morality.

 Immigrants and minorities may well be the best friends that freedom has.
 They do not fall as readily to propaganda, and they experience the excluded underbelly of state power more accurately than many libertarians.
 They are not threats to be feared, but friends to be made.